 “Buying a package takes away the stress of having to balance your budget between the cost of the land and the house.
 It all depends on your personal circumstances and how much time you wish to invest in your project.

-Benefits of a house and land package
+Pros of a house and land package

 “By purchasing your home and land together, you’re streamlining the build process and reducing the risks and stresses that can come with buying land,” Mr Glasscott said.

-“An experienced builder is going to know very quickly what block attributes are best suited to the home you’re after – things like its fall, fill, soil conditions and landscaping potential.
+“An experienced builder is going to know very quickly what block attributes are best suited to the home you’re after – things like its fall, fill, soil conditions, and landscaping potential.

 “Assessing land for suitability can feel overwhelming, and it’s easy to make errors of judgement if you haven’t done thorough research.”

 Mr Glasscott said people valued the certainty of fixed pricing which means there aren’t surprises at any point in the build.

 “People know quickly what their total financial commitment is so they can plan and save without being hit with unexpected costs.